Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 inner value is untouched.
 Nonetheless, we have a mutation problem now.
 If we have `Observable<Arc<Vec<_>>>`, it means that the subscribers will be `Subscriber<Arc<Vec<_>>>`.
-In this case, every time the observable wants to mutate the data, it is going to… be… impossible because an `Arc` is basically a shared reference, and shared references in Rust disallow mutation by default, with `Arc` not being an exception.
+In this case, every time the observable wants to mutate the data, it is going to… be… impossible because an `Arc` is nothing less than a shared reference, and shared references in Rust disallow mutation by default.
 Using `Observable::set` will create a new `Arc`, but we cannot update the value inside the `Arc`, except if we use a lock… Well, we are adding more and more complexity.

 <q>Spes salutis</q>[^spes_salutis]!
 Fortunately for us, _immutable data
 structures_ exist in Rust.

 > An immutable data structure is data structure which can be copied and modified
 > efficiently without altering the original.

+It **can be modified**.
+However, as soon as it is copied (or cloned), it is still possible to modify the copy but **the original data is not modified**.
+That's extremely powerful.

 Such structures bring many advantages, but one of them is _structural sharing_: